S Corp filing: Tax information small business owners need to know

 Why would you want your small business to take an S Corporation election?
 There are a few advantages.

 The primary benefit of starting an S Corp is that business revenue becomes eligible for pass-through taxation.
 Another plus is that the business’s profits are not subject to self-employment taxes.
-The difference in self-employment taxes paid by an owner when filing taxes as an S Corp vs. LLC can be substantial.
+The difference in self-employment taxes an owner pays when filing taxes as an S Corp vs. LLC can be substantial.

 Looking for another upside?
 How about this: Once the IRS approves a business’s S Corp filing, the S Corp owner can begin paying themselves a reasonable salary.
 It’s important to note that a “reasonable salary” is defined on a case-by-case basis and should reflect the value of the work completed by the owner.
 Generally, a reasonable salary is about 40%-60% of company profits for a business with a single owner and no employees.